Hero Background

 MARK SCHATZKER’s STEAK JOURNEY began in 1997 when a whole tenderloin from Argentina, grilled on a beach in Chile, changed the course of his life.
 Mark asked what he thought was a simple question: Why was that steak so good?
 Answering it took more than a decade and resulted in his first book, Steak: One Man’s Search for the World’s Tastiest Piece of Beef.

 Over the course of his quest—which took him to six countries, where he ate hundreds of pounds of beef—Mark traveled to Matsusaka, Japan, and experienced the tender, mouth-filling richness of the country’s wagyu.
 But when it came to flavor, he knew that nothing beat the taste of one-hundred percent grass-fed.
-He was struck with a thought: what if someone raised wagyu cattle on grass?
-When he finally managed to track down his first grass-fed wagyu rib eye, he was—like those three friends in New Zealand, and like Jerry Greenberg—blown away.
+He was struck with a thought: what if someone raised Wagyu cattle on grass?
+When he finally managed to track down his first grass-fed Wagyu rib eye, he was—like those three friends in New Zealand, and like Jerry Greenberg—blown away.
 In his book, he described it as, “like steak with headphones on.”

-After his book was published, Mark began using First Light wagyu during steak tastings.
+After his book was published, Mark began using First Light Wagyu during steak tastings.
 “It was like pulling out a trump card,” he says.
 “It would win every time.”
 Some questioned whether a steak that marbled could truly be grass-fed.
 So Mark had a lipid scientist at the University of Toronto analyze several samples.
 “It was the best ratio of omega-3s to omega-6s that scientists had ever seen in beef.”

 In the summer of 2017, Jason invited Mark to Los Angeles to meet his friend Jerry.
 Jerry was so taken by First Light’s beef he had recently become an owner of the company.
 The three men convened in Jerry’s kitchen to eat steak and talk about steak and eat more steak.
-Over filets and rib eyes, they decided to join forces to create the First Light Steak Club and spread the gospel of First Light grass-fed wagyu.
+Over filets and rib eyes, they decided to join forces to create the First Light Steak Club and spread the gospel of First Light grass-fed Wagyu.

 The First Light Steak Club represents the fulfillment of First Light’s founding mission, which is to disrupt the supply chain that treats beef as a mere commodity—a system that is not only bad for farmers, but bad for consumers, bad for the environment, and so often leads to the mistreatment of farm animals.
 The goal of the steak club would be to forge a connection between New Zealand’s best farmers and the world’s most passionate steak lovers.
 No middle men to cut corners and crank up costs.